30th March to 5 April 2020

 Monday 30th March – 1408 deaths – settling in

-A new week and there’s a semblance of “normality” in our household, although there seems to be a lot of poetry going round in my head.
+A new week and there’s a semblance of “normality” in our household, although there seems to be a lot of poetry going around in my head.
 We have all adjusted fairly well to life almost exclusively at home.
 We are rubbing along OK, mainly in different rooms working or studying for much of the day.
-It still feels like we are actors in a third-rate apocalytic movie most of the time though.
+It still feels like we are actors in a third-rate apocalyptic movie most of the time though.
 I still wake up hoping it’s all been a nightmare.

 Frankly, this sucks.

 It means that home ed students WILL be disadvantaged compared to their schooled counterparts and will be potentially unable to access their planned education paths in September.
 I’ve contacted the Education Secretary Gavin Williamson about it, but I won’t be holding my breath waiting for a response.

 Tuesday 31st March – 1789 deaths – some poetry

 I had two really good online meetings today which lifted my spirits.
 The first was a catch-up with my client New Shoots Photography.
 This is a collaboration between 2 very talented photographers.
 They run photography workshops helping amateur photographers to learn how to take great pictures using either a smartphone or a DSLR camera.
 Their face-to-face workshop is naturally postponed at the moment, so we brainstormed other options for the foreseeable future.
 It was really useful for me to get to know Liz and Nathalie better and to offer up some ideas that they are going to consider.
 Watch out for a newsletter coming soon to get the new stuff out into the world.